brianchase/anthology/README.md

 The anthology contains over fifty texts of widely varying lengths.
 I don't intend it as representative of Western philosophy.
-Nor do I select a text with much focus on whether it's representative of that figure or in some way historically important.
+Nor do I select a text with much thought about whether it's representative of that figure or in some way historically important.
 I don't even worry about whether the figure typically counts as a philosopher.
 Some selections caught my attention because I find them entertaining, like the ones from Gellius, Stevenson, and Twain.
 Others represent a genre of sorts or have been useful for stimulating discussion in class.
 Still others merely demonstrate what sort of material is available in the public domain, even if I'd always prefer to assign contemporary editions of those texts.
 And finally, I've added some texts because they might serve, or have served, as primary or supplemental readings for my courses.
 Perhaps I'll add a dozen or so texts before considering the anthology complete.
-In any case, the list below is current:
+In any case, the list below is
+current:

 1. Thucydides – Pericles' Funeral Oration
 1. Plato – Euthyphro